-Brian Jones wants friends and family to enjoy every convenience when they stay at the guest cabin on his sprawling 53-acre property in North Carolina.
-This includes access to high-speed Internet service.
-But when he decided to connect the cabin, he realized the job wouldn’t be as simple as running a cable from the existing service in the main house to the guest residence.
+Brian Jones wants loved ones to enjoy each accommodation when they stay at the Airbnb visitor lodge on his sprawling 53-acre property in North Carolina.
+This incorporates access to fast Internet service.
+Yet, when he chose to associate the cabin, he understood the job wouldn’t be as straightforward as running a cable from the existing service in the main house to the guest residence.
 The cabin is 850 feet away up the side of a mountain, a distance that undoubtedly would cause significant data degradation.
-Getting separate DSL service for the cabin would generate an additional monthly expense that he certainly wanted to avoid.
-Brian decided that an Ethernet extender would be his best option.
+Getting separate DSL service for the cabin would produce an extra month to month cost that he absolutely needed to keep away from.
+Brian chose that an Ethernet extender would be his best alternative.

 Discovering the Solution

-Using Google, Brian conducted an online search for suitable extenders.
+Utilizing Google, Brian directed an online quest for appropriate extenders.
 He finally selected the Enable-IT 860, encouraged by the company’s solid warranty, customer testimonials, and extensive product line.
 “Enable-IT appeared to be a better put-together company,” commented Brian.
 The fact that Enable-IT manufactures its products in the USA and offers solid customer support also tipped the scales in the company’s favor.

 The Enable-IT 860 Proves the Ideal Choice

-Installing the 860 was a relatively simple task.
+Installing the 860 was a moderately basic undertaking.
 To connect the device, Brian used standard telephone company cable.
-He simply took two unused wires within the cable and connected these to the dmarc wiring in his home.
-He then plugged this wiring into a special RJ 45 jack, which in turn established a connection with the telephone company cable running to the cabin.
+He simply took two unused wires within the cable and connected these to the demarcation (DMARC) wiring in his home.
+He then plugged this wiring into a special RJ-45 jack, which in turn established a connection with the telephone company cable running to the cabin.
 He created a similar connection with an 860 unit in the cabin itself.
 A router was set up in each location.
 The system was up and running in about two hours.

-The system has been operating flawlessly ever since.
-Since cabin guests now have full access DSL services, they completely avoid time-consuming and inconvenient trips down the mountainside to the main house.
+The framework has been flawlessly ever since.
+Since lodge visitors now have full access DSL services, they totally keep away from tedious and awkward excursions down the mountainside to the main house.
 Trudging 850 ft. to access email is hardly anyone’s idea of a good time, especially if the weather is less than friendly.